“It looks a lot like slavery,” said Kyra Lambert, a basketball player, at a recent forum for Black student-athletes.

 A favorite form of amusement for slave owners was forcing slaves into bare-knuckle fighting.

 Gladiator-style, enslaved Africans had to box each other, and slave owners bet on the fights.
 And while slave owners made huge sums from betting, fighters usually got nothing out of it - but not always.

-Tom Molineaux was the first famous Black fighter, who won freedom from slavery via boxing - but that was extremely rare, it didn’t last - he died broke at age 34.
+Tom Molineaux was the first famous Black fighter, who won freedom from slavery via boxing - but that was extremely rare, and it didn’t last.
+He died broke at age 34.
 Making a long-term living playing sports like boxing or football is actually nearly as difficult today.

 “78 percent of NFL players are either bankrupt or under financial stress within two years of retirement, and 60 percent of [NBA] players are broke within five years of leaving the sport,” reports The Undefeated.